ajavamind/Processing-Sketch-Chatbot/README.md

 The OpenAI model used in the application by default is "gpt-4" and randomness in responses is limited by the temperature variable set to 0.

+You can build your own custom chat by creating a system prompt text file and loading it with the custom chat soft key.
+This is similar to custom instructions available in online OpenAI ChatGPT.
+Use it for specific tasks you want to have your chatbot perform.

 ## Setup
-The chatbot application runs on Windows 11 and Processing 4.2.
+The Processing Sketch Chatbot application runs on Windows 11 and requires Processing 4.2 or later versions.
-Install Processing 4 or later versions from [www.processing.org/download](https://processing.org/download) The previous version of Processing IDE (3.5.4) fails to build this application for unknown reasons.
+Install the Processing IDE, Windows 64 bit, from [www.processing.org/download](https://processing.org/download) The previous major version of the Processing IDE (3.5.4) will not build this application.

-After installing the Processing IDE version 4.2 with Windows 64 bit, note the folder location of the IDE processing.exe file.
+After installing the Processing IDE, note the folder location of the IDE processing.exe run file.
-Add processing.exe folder location to the Path in the Windows system environment settings.
+Add the folder location to the Path environment variable in the Windows system environment settings.
-Doing this gives a seamless start to the IDE from the chatbot when you make a run request.
+This is required for seamless starts of the IDE from the chatbot when you make a run request on code generated using the chatbot.

 ### OpenAI Api Key
-OPENAI_API_KEY is your paid OpenAI API account token stored in the environment variables for Windows 10/11.
+You will need OPENAI API payment account to use this chatbot application.
+See [OpenAI](https://openai.com/) for information about setting up an API account.
+The API by this application used is currently described at https://openai.com/product#made-for-developers The application defaults to "gpt-4" model, but can be changed if you build the chat application yourself.
+I found the GPT4 model gives the best generated code.

+The application makes API calls into the OpenAI endpoint servers and requires an identifying token with API requests.
+The application reads a Windows environment variable, OPENAI_API_KEY, for your OpenAI API account token.
-Define your OpenAI API Key with variable name "OPENAI_API_KEY" in the Windows environment settings (search for environment).
+Define your OpenAI API Key as variable name "OPENAI_API_KEY" in the Windows environment settings.
-Use the account token as the value of the variable.
+Store the account token as the value of the variable.
-Restart the IDE after adding or changing your environment variable.

 ### IDE Modes
+When you request code generation for your Processing sketch project, you can prompt for one of the modes Processing IDE sketches could use.
-Code can be run in the IDE for the following modes: Java, p5.js, and Python.
-Android mode is not available.
+Generated code can be run in the IDE in the following modes: Java, p5.js (based on Javascript), and Python.
+Android mode is not available yet with the application, but you can still prompt for Android java/kotlin code if you wish.
-Make sure the modes you want to run with the generated code are included in the IDE under manage modes setup.
+Make sure the modes you want to run with the generated code are included in the IDE by adding in "manage modes" setup.

 ### IDE Libraries
 In the IDE enter menu: Sketch -> Import Library -> Manage Libraries... menu selection you can add libaries used by the application.

-IDE Library requirements are:
+To build the chatbot application requires the IDE Library:

 1. G4P - A graphical user interface library that provides a set of 2D GUI controls and multiple window support.
+This library only runs on Windows and is why the application is only available with Windows at this time.

+To run generated code with with the IDE may require other contribution libraries:

-2. Other - This is dependent on the generated code response from prompts requesting contributed libraries.
+1. Other - This is dependent on the generated code response from prompts.

-## Support Libraries
+## Application Support Libraries

 ### Openai-java
 The application uses the OpenAI-Java API from the Github implementation (version 0.15.0) found at